 Ali has been excited about education since she started kindergarten, and her own undergraduate experience at the College of the Holy Cross in Worcester, Mass. helped to solidify her career path in higher education.
 She even got her start there as an intern in the public affairs office, working for now-colleagues Kristine Maloney and Cristal Steuer.

-With a keen eye for editing and a passion for writing, Ali supports and directs thought leadership and op-ed projects at TVP Communications.
+With a keen eye for editing and a passion for writing, Ali directs and supports thought leadership, public scholarship, and op-ed projects at TVP Communications.
 She loves working with higher ed leaders to craft pieces that engage with students, connect with communities, and address major social issues and trends.
 She regularly collaborates with campus administrators and faculty to help them find their voice and shape their language to best share their expertise and captivate their audience.
-Ali also acts as a co-editor for the Call to Action blog on Inside Higher Ed.
+Ali has also served as a co-editor for the Call to Action blog on Inside Higher Ed.

 While Ali spends a lot of her time on the bigger picture of higher education and its opportunities and challenges, she also has a soft spot for student success stories.